 What’s the ‘wurst’ that could happen?

 The team over at Elixirr invited me over to chat with a select group of Allianz folk from around the world.
 We explored some key trends currently impacting insurance and discussed how to set up effective partnerships and PoCs with Insurtechs.
-If you’d like to know more on this, drop me a line.
+If you’d like to know more about this, drop me a line.

 Also out in Munich was Minh Q. Tran, ex General Partner AXA Ventures and now running Insurtech Capital.
 We’ve been fortunate to work with Minh recently – he helped with our latest report (see below) and also features on our latest Future Disruptors podcast where he talks through how his latest VC-as-a-Service platform works.